cherimarie/html200-ecomm/README.md

 Week5:

-  - Code basic CSS for page (excluding item listings, `<div class="item">`).
-Nav and item-container elements should be styled as flexbox containers.
+  - Code basic CSS for page (excluding item listings, `<div class="item">`). `nav ul` and `.item-container` elements should be styled as flexbox containers.
 Implement a responsive grid system of your own design, or use a library, or don't use a grid at all.
 Be sure all important size values are proportional (em, rem, %).
 This will be improved as we go, doesn't have to be perfect yet.
+It's fine to change or add to the HTML as necessary for your styling.
-  - Attach a JS form handler function to be triggered on submission of the filter form.
+  - Write a JS form handler function to be triggered on form submit.
 It should print to the console the value of the form element with name "filter".

 Week6: